 Every year over 20,000 people visit the ER as a result of carbon monoxide poisoning.
 This odorless and colorless gas is referred to as the silent killer because it’s essentially undetectable without a carbon monoxide detector.

-Carbon monoxide, as confirmed by the CDC, is produced by gas ranges, furnaces, fireplaces, stoves, and boilers so it only makes sense that carbon monoxide poisoning climbs during the winter months when people are trying to keep their homes heated.
-To help keep your family safe, Comfortech Service Experts Heating & Air Conditioning is here with a few tips to safety keep your home heated.
+Carbon monoxide, as confirmed by the CDC, is produced by gas ranges, furnaces, fireplaces, stoves, and boilers so it only makes sense that carbon monoxide poisoning climbs during the winter months when people are trying to warm their homes.
+To help keep your family safe, Comfortech Service Experts is here with a few tips to safety keep your home heated.

 - Put in a CO detector on every floor of your home and change the batteries annually.